MIRS Logo

 Can you use previous publications?

 The answer is yes and no. Here is a tip.
 If you have previously published a paper, revise how you analyzed the data to create a new topic.
-A revision may be using a different theory, publishing using a different mode of analysis (i.e., natural language processing, utilizing data visualization options, or switching to qualitative, mixed-methods, or qualitative approaches).
-You can also look over different literature about your topic.
+A revision may use a different theory, employ a different mode of analysis (e.g., natural language processing, data visualization, or switching to qualitative, mixed-methods, or quantitative approaches), or adopt a different methodological approach.
+You can also review different literature on your topic.

 Who is the keynote speaker?

-Dr. Sharad Sharma (UNT College of Information, Associate Dean of Research) will be the keynote speaker at the event.
+Dr. Mark Albert (UNT College of Information, Chair of the Information Science Department) will be the keynote speaker at the event.

 Who can present?